bwvoss/ecosystem/philosophy.md

 A component also implies idempotence, and that it can be executed as an independent process.

-Integration
+Integration/Feature

-End-to-End/System
+Shows that the components are hooked in together correctly

 End-to-end matters on who is consuming the component(s) -- is it through a worker?
 Through a web interface?
 This matters because the system should behave differently if not dealing with a user online and thus different end-to-end requirements.

 Concerns:
 - system response to failure (chaos)